Nishkalkashyap/Quark-docs/guide/getting-started.md

 ![Build](~@buildAssets/guide/intro/build-focus.png)

-  4. As visible in the output, our build was successful, now lets run the applet.
+  4. As visible in the output, our build was successful, now lets run the sketch.

-#### Step 6: Running the applet
+#### Step 6: Running the sketch

-  1. To run the applet, press the __run__ button at the bottom right corner _(adjacent to the build button)_ of the IDE.
+  1. To run the sketch, press the __run__ button at the bottom right corner _(adjacent to the build button)_ of the IDE.
-  2. This should run our applet and a new window will pop open like so.
+  2. This should run our sketch and a new window will pop open like so.

 ![Build](~@buildAssets/guide/intro/run.png)